tofran/zxcvbn-min/README.md

 # zxcvbn-min is zxcvbn without wordlists

+Removes all dictionaries / freequency lists / wordlists from zxcvbn, making it much smaller: **29 KB** instead of the original **821 KB**.

-Beaware that you should always use wordlists with zxcvbn but maybe just not on the front-end :P
+Beaware that you should always use wordlists with zxcvbn, but maybe just not on the front-end.

+Have a look at the [demo for zxcvbn-min](https://tofran.github.io/zxcvbn-min) and compare it with the [original](https://lowe.github.io/tryzxcvbn/).

+---

 ```
 _________________________________________________/\/\___________________